Isaac-PM/Isaac-PM/README.md

 Hi 👋 My name is Isaac Palma
 ==========================================

-Research Assistant at CNCA & External Participant at CERN
+Research Assistant at CNCA & Collaborator at CERN
 ---------------------------------------------------------

-Software developer and research assistant, passionate about collaborative projects, scientific research, and continuous learning.
+Software engineer and research assistant, passionate about collaborative projects, scientific research, and continuous learning.

 ### Skills